-Data from Tufts University shows that 40% of people between the ages of 26 and 83 have B12 levels on the low end of what is currently considered the normal range, bordering on deficiency.
+Data from the American Journal of Clinical Nutrition shows that nearly 40% of people between the ages of 26 and 83 have B12 levels on the low end of what is currently considered the normal range, bordering on deficiency.

 The researchers said that the levels shown were low enough for the subjects to exhibit altered neurological function, which is known to be fatigue, weakness, and lack of focus.